A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: LLR EXCHANGE ALGORITHM COMPATIBLE WITH THE GRAPH APPROACH

 \subsection{Convergence Properties of the Proposed Receiver}

-In this section, the convergence properties of the proposed LLR exchange algorithm for the LMMSE equalizer are investigated.
-For this purpose, we observe the evolution of the mutual information between the transmitted bit and the corresponding LLR value similar to the studies in~\cite{TuchlerLLR,Divsalar2001,Brink2001}.
-More specifically, \textit{the information content function} for the MIMO system in (\ref{eqn:observation_for_LMMSE}) is written as given in~\cite{TuchlerLLR,Divsalar2001}
+In this section, the convergence properties of the proposed LLR exchange algorithm for the LMMSE equalizer are investigated similar to~\cite{TuchlerLLR,Divsalar2001,Brink2001}.
+Let \textit{the information content function} for the MIMO system in (\ref{eqn:observation_for_LMMSE}) is written as given in~\cite{TuchlerLLR,Divsalar2001} \begin{small}